roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© I thought it over for a bit.
+I thought it over for a bit.
 It was a tempting offer.
 I wanted this woman out of my life, and she was giving me a way to do that.
 I just had to grit my teeth and hear her out.
 What was the worst that could happen?
 They were just words.
 She couldn't make me do anything I didn't want to.

  Finally, I held my arm out and she slid under it, bracing me.
 We resumed walking.